kottans/js-slides/README.md

-A bunch of presenatations for CodeAngels JS https://slid.es
+A bunch of presenatations for Kottans JS https://slid.es